kleinbottle/swanlotus/content/blogs/the-pi-of-archimedes/the-pi-of-archimedes.md

 ![The ratio of the circumference to the diameter of _any_ circle is $\pi$.]({attach}images/C-over-d.svg){#fig:pi-circle width=70% .modal-target}

-@fig:pi-circle shows the relationships in [@eq:pi-Cd] and [@eq:two-pi-r] pictorially.
+[@fig:pi-circle] shows the relationships in [@eq:pi-Cd; @eq:two-pi-r] pictorially.
 The circumference of a circle is about 6.28 times its radius.
-Why this should be so is a secret, a mystery of Nature.
+Why this should be so is a secret of Nature, a mystery of the space we inhabit.

-## Is π = 22/7 an exact value?

-Is $\pi$ really equal to $\frac{22}{7}$, as it has been drummed into our heads at school?
-A wonderfully revealing story lies behind this mysterious relationship, and it is due to the [labours](https://www.collinsdictionary.com/dictionary/english/labours) of one man, in the days when calculators could not be dreamed of, and when neither the decimal system of numbers nor trigonometry were known.
+A wonderfully revealing story lies behind this mysterious relationship, and it is due to the [labours](https://www.collinsdictionary.com/dictionary/english/labours) of one man, in the days when calculators could not be dreamed of, and when neither the decimal system of numbers, nor trigonometry were known.
 That is the story we look at next.

 ## Archimedes of Syracuse